Eating Disorder Signs & Symptoms Explained

 • Compensating for food through exercise (i.e., feeling that they need to “earn” or “make up” for food eaten)

-Not everyone with an eating disorder has body image concerns, but for those who do, intense dissatisfaction with physical appearance can interfere with daily life.
-Some signs that someone is struggling with body image:
+Not everyone with an eating disorder has body image concerns (for instance, those with ARFID generally do not), but for those who do, intense dissatisfaction with physical appearance can interfere with daily life.
+Some signs that someone is having body image struggles that may be tied to an eating disorder include:

 • Wearing oversized clothing